inrupt/solid-react-sdk/CONTRIBUTING.md

-# Contributing to the Solid React SDK
+# Contributing to the Solid React SDK by inrupt

 Thank you for contributing to the Solid React SDK!
 The following is a set of community guidelines designed to help the contribution process work as smoothly as possible.